Samuel91-design/PBSHM-challenge/README.md

+**DIAMOND A-DC PBSHM Coding Challenge**

+---

+- **Name**: Ernest Toochukwu, Samuel
+- **Date**: 02-04-2026

+---
-# Structure-Informed GNN for Population-Based Structural Health Monitoring
+## Population-Based Structural Health Monitoring (PBSHM)

+---
-A physics-aware Graph Neural Network (GNN) pipeline for **damage detection** and **damage localisation** across a synthetic population of multi-storey structures.
+A Graph Neural Network (GNN) pipeline for **damage detection** and **damage localisation** across a synthetic population of multi-storey structures.
 The project progresses from exploratory data analysis through supervised/unsupervised baselines to a full graph-based model, following the Population-Based SHM (PBSHM) paradigm.

 ---
+### Objective

+- Propose which raw or derived features might be damage-sensitive

+- Build a simple baseline model for damage detection using fixed-length summaries of each structure.

+- Implement a simpler unsupervised / anomaly exploratory method that does not rely on a graph neural network.

+- Discuss whether damaged structures appear separable and what the limitations of these simpler methods are.

+- Implement a graph-based model that uses the within-structure graph and compare it to your simpler baselines.

+- Detect whether a structure is damaged using measurement-like features and graph structure.

+---
 ## Repository Layout

+The repository is organised as follows:

 ```
 ├── main_summary.ipynb                   # Master notebook — runs all tasks end-to-end